19 Types of Moths in Texas

 This is the first on our list of types of moths in Texas.

-Moonseed Moth (Plusiodonta compressipalpis) is a relatively small species of moth with a wingspan of just 3-4 cm.
+Moonseed Moth (Plusiodonta compressipalpis) is a relatively small moth species with a 3-4 cm wingspan.

 Its wings are light brown with intricate patterns of darker brown markings.
 One distinguishing feature of this moth is its curved, sickle-shaped antennae.

-As its name suggests, the Moonseed Moth feeds on the leaves of moonseed plants, a type of woody vine found throughout the southeastern United States.
+As its name suggests, the Moonseed Moth feeds on the leaves of moonseed plants, a woody vine found throughout the southeastern United States.

-The caterpillars of this species can cause damage to the moonseed plants, but overall they do not pose a significant threat to their host plant or the ecosystem.
+Although the caterpillars of this species can damage the moonseed plants, they do not pose a significant threat to their host plant or the ecosystem.

 2. Maple Looper Moth